WalletWasabi/WasabiDoc/docs/building-wasabi/ContributionGame.md

 ## Merchandise design

-In order to find a beautiful design for Wasabi t-shirts, hoodies and stickers, there was a [contribution game for any artist](https://github.com/zkSNACKs/Meta/issues/76) who created them.
+In order to find a beautiful design for Wasabi t-shirts, hoodies and stickers, there was a [contribution game for artists](https://github.com/zkSNACKs/Meta/issues/76).
 The art should reflect privacy in general, Bitcoin and Wasabi specifically.
 There was a total bounty of up to 0.1 bitcoin.